Figure \(\PageIndex{1}\)A school bus picks up children along a planned route. (credit: “Kids at School Bus Stop” by Ty Hatch/Flickr, CC BY 2.0)

 WORK IT OUT

-As we saw in Figure 12.147, the Emerald City lies at the center of the Magical Land of Oz, with Gillikin Country to the north, Winkie Country to the east, Munchkin Country to the west, and Quadling Country to the south.
+As we saw the Emerald City lies at the center of the Magical Land of Oz, with Gillikin Country to the north, Winkie Country to the east, Munchkin Country to the west, and Quadling Country to the south.
 Munchkin Country and Winkie Country each shares a border with Gillikin Country and Quadling Country.
 Let’s apply graph theory to Dorothy’s famous journey through Oz one more time!

 Draw a graph in which each vertex is one of the regions of Oz.
 Is there a Hamilton path that Dorothy could follow, instead of the yellow brick road, to lead her from the land of the Munchkins, through all the regions of Oz exactly once, and end in the Emerald City?
 If so, what might it be?
 Compare your results with those of a classmate.